+Cholesterol is not a menace.
 It is a damage marker.
-It goes up when health goes down, but not the way you think.
-High cholesterol does not cause poor health.
-It is failing that health causes high cholesterol.
+High cholesterol does NOT cause poor health.
+It is failing health that causes high cholesterol.
 Cholesterol repairs.
-That’s why it goes up when your body is in poorer health.
-Think about it: why would body make a substance that kills?
-If that’s the case we shall all be dead.
+That’s why it goes up when you are not well.
+Think about it: why would body make a substance that keeps on killing us?
+If that’s the case wouldn’t all be dead by now.

 Emily was a 54-year old woman with good eating habits and a slim built, but her doctor insisted she needed to lower her cholesterol.
 She did not know how to go about it since she already was doing everything possible: she ate a healthy low fat diet walked a lot and did yoga.
 Apparently that effort wasn’t sufficient.
-What was she doing wrong?
-Missing antioxidants?
-Missing garlic pills?
+Her numbers were high, and climbing.

-After a careful analysis of Emily’s diet diary and lifestyle habits some patterns became evident.
+I carefully looked at Emily’s diet diary and lifestyle habits.
+Immediately some negative patterns became evident.

 Dave’s reasons for high cholesterol

 Dave was a 19 year old student with very good grades.
 But the stress of school and student lifestyle made him unwell and obese.
 At 321 lbs he accumulated a long list of health problem, including high cholesterol and high blood pressure.
-He wanted to lose weight and high cholesterol, he felt, was only a nuisance at that time, but I explained it is all in “one package”.
-Dave was a bit lost with what to do, but the problems were easy to spot
+He wanted to lose weight and didn’t care about high cholesterol, but I explained it is all in “one package”.

-Dave was committed and wanted to make a visible change in two summer months.
-His changes involved eating a large egg-based breakfast and removing obvious sugars.
-Exercise was hard to fit in due to time constraints, so we left it at that.
+Dave wanted to make a visible change in two summer months.
+I suggested eating a large egg-based breakfast and removing obvious sugars.
+Exercise was hard to fit in due to time constraints, so I left it at that.

-Two and a half months later his total cholesterol went down from 6.23 (240) to 5.92, (229) but that wasn’t what was the most interesting.
-His HDL (good) cholesterol, which is hard to change, went up from 1.10 (42) to 1.36 (56), an astounding 24% increase.
-That is a very significant indication of substantial health improvement, including cutting risk for cardiovascular disease as well as cancers.
+Two and a half months later his total cholesterol went down from 6.23 (240) to 5.92, (229) but that wasn’t the highlight.
+The wow factor came with his HDL (good) cholesterol.
+HDL is extremely hard to increase, but in his case it went up from 1.10 (42) to 1.36 (56), an astounding 24% increase in less than two months.

 Dave lost over 40 lb.
 He went down from 321 lb to 280 lb.
 His blood pressure also improved.
 It went from 174/100 to 160/83 without any blood pressure lowering medication or supplementation.